 I usually recommend virtual assistants to start off by charging an hourly rate.
 The typical rate for virtual assistants is $25-$45 per hour, depending on your skill set and your experience.

 Once you complete these four important steps, you are well on your way!
 Looking for more support on starting your successful virtual assistant business?
-Check out my virtual assistant training course.
+Sign up for my free Virtual Assistant Starter Checklist.